Opposition blogger hails 'new Russia' after release

 He refused to rule out challenging Putin in March 2012 presidential elections where the Russian strongman is seeking a historic third Kremlin term in polls the opposition fears will also be rigged.

 "One of my demands is for free presidential elections.
 In these new elections I think that many people will take part, possibly including myself," he said in a video statement posted on LiveJournal.

 "Right now the party of swindlers and thieves is nominating for president its chief swindler and thief," he added, referring to Putin.

 He said that protesters need to take to the streets to "show our power" in order to oust Putin but added that there was no need to "make noise and set fire to shops to achieve this."

 Also freed overnight was opposition leader Ilya Yashin who was arrested at the same time as Navalny during the December 5 protest that ended with mass arrests as the protestors marched on a central square.

 Another 10 activists who took part in the protest were also freed, Solidarnost added.

-Whereas the initial protests against the election results in Moscow ended in hundreds of arrests, the December 10 rally was peaceful despite attracting tens of thousands of people.
+Whereas the initial protests against the election results in Moscow ended in hundreds of arrests, the December 10 protest was peaceful despite attracting tens of thousands of people.

-The new protest on Saturday has also been agreed with the authorities and more than 30,000 people have vowed on Facebook to attend.
+The new protest on Saturday has also been agreed with the authorities and over 30,000 people have vowed on Facebook to attend.

 © 2011 AFP